eval-protocol/openai-rft-quickstart/README.md

 2. **Convert it into an [OpenAI RFT Python grader](https://platform.openai.com/docs/guides/graders#python-graders)** using `build_python_grader_from_evaluation_test`
 3. **Validate and run** that grader via the OpenAI `/fine_tuning/alpha/graders/*` HTTP APIs

-The core idea is: you define your grading logic once as an Eval Protocol evaluation test, and then reuse that exact logic as a `{"type": "python", "source": ...}` grader in an OpenAI Reinforcement Fine-Tuning (RFT) job.
+The core idea is: you define your grading logic once as an Eval Protocol `@evaluation_test` decorated function, and then reuse that exact logic as a `{"type": "python", "source": ...}` grader in an OpenAI Reinforcement Fine-Tuning (RFT) job.

 The main files are: